Xukai Zou - Indiana University-Purdue University Indianapolis

 In this talk, we will first discuss two primary categories of (representative) methods implementing secret sharing: polynomial based, i.e., Shamir's scheme, and Chinese Remainder Theorem (CRT) based, i.e., Mignotte's scheme.
 Then we present a new CRT based weighted multiple secret sharing scheme, based on the identification of a direct relation between the length (i.e., the number of bits) and the weight of shares.
 The new scheme can also be naturally applied to other cases such as sharing a single secret with same-weight shares and is remarkably simple and easy to implement.
 Compared to both Shamir's scheme and Mignotte's scheme, the new scheme is more efficient than both schemes in share computation and more efficient than Shamir's scheme (and as efficient as Mignotte's scheme) in secret recovery.
 One prominent and unique advantage of the new scheme is that it admits non-whole number weights which the existing schemes have not offered.
 Thus, the sizes of shares can vary distantly in fine-tuned granularity to fit different requirements and constraints of various devices such as sensors, PDAs, cell phones, iPads and to allow the new scheme to apply to broader applications involving wireless/sensor networks and pervasive computing.

-About the Speaker: Dr. Xukai Zou is an associate professor at the Department of Computer and Information Sciences, IUPUI.
+: Dr. Xukai Zou is an associate professor at the Department of Computer and Information Sciences, IUPUI.
 His current research includes applied cryptography and network security.
 Dr. Zou is a member of CERIAS.